STAT540-UBC/STAT540-UBC.github.io/subpages/assignments.md

     - scientific reflections.
 E.g., what worked well / poorly? what seems worth following up vs. a dead end? what was most difficult or most rewarding?

     Submit this individual report via your private GitHub repository, the one you used for homework.
 Create a new directory called project and, within it, store your report as README.md.
 Open an issue and tag the TAs as you did for homework submission.

+## STAT 540 Homework Submission Instructions

+**GitHub**
+You all have a private repository in STAT540-UBC organization account, i.e., the repo `zz_lastname-firstnmae_STAT540_2017`.
+We assume that

+* You've already installed Git and (probably) a Git client.
+* You can use command line Git and/or your Git client and perhaps even RStudio to push, pull, etc. to/from GitHub.
+* All your work is nicely organized in your repository.
+Your repository needs to include a clear top-level `README.md` that contains links to your work.
+This is the presentation of your repository and it helps others to find your work and contributions!

+**IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `zz_lastname-firstnmae_STAT540_2017`).
+Do not use branches or other repositories.

+**Set-up your private GitHub repo for homework**

+  * We're talking about the repo `zz_lastname-firstnmae_STAT540_2017` now.
+  * Make a top-level directory for your assignment, e.g. `Homework`
+    - We truly mean a [directory or "folder"](http://en.wikipedia.org/wiki/Directory_(computing)) -- NOT a [Git branch](http://git-scm.com/book/en/Git-Branching) or anything fancy like that!
+On your local computer, go to the directory where this Git repository lives.
+Make the 2 directories here.
+  * It is also nice to include a `README.md` inside each of the assignment and seminar directories.
+    - GitHub automatically renders all Markdown files into (pseudo-)HTML when you visit them in a browser.
+Whenever a *directory* in a repo is visited, if it contains a Markdown file called `README.md`, it will automatically be rendered, effectively serving as a landing or home page.

+**R Markdown**

+  * Write your homework in R Markdown.
+The file extension should be `.rmd`.
+  * Recommendation: Create a skeleton of your report by starting with the Markdown file that creates the assignment itself!
+You can take some things away (unnecessary detail) and add others (R chunks) to morph this into your homework solution.
+    - You'll have these files if you are using Git(Hub) to keep a current copy of the whole course repository.
+Or, from the links above, click on "Raw" to get raw Markdown and save to a local file.

+**HTML**

+  * Compile your homework to Markdown (file extension should be `.md`).
+    - RStudio's "Knit HTML" button will do this.
+Your .md file is a intermediate file that can be read nicely on GitHub.
+    - Alternatively, use `knit2html()` from the `knitr` package in the R Console or in an R script.
+    - To run from the shell or in a Makefile, use something like `Rscript -e "knitr::knit2html('hw01_lastname-firstnmae.rmd')"`
+  * Notice that, by default, any figures created are placed into a `figures/` subdirectory.
+The intermediate Markdown file links to these and, therefore, requires them to present your full report.
+By default, the figures are base64 encoded and *embedded* into the HTML, which, therefore, is self-contained.

+**What to put (or not put) into your Git(Hub) repository**

+> This is rather specific to STAT 540 and may not necessarily reflect your workflow in the future and in other contexts.

+  * Commit the main R markdown (`.rmd`) file that constitutes your solution.
+Commit early, commit often!
+  * Do not commit the input data to your repository.
+    - Locally, you are of course encouraged to keep the file in some logical place within the homework assignment's directory.
+But list the names of such data files in your top-level [`.gitignore` file](http://git-scm.com/docs/gitignore), so that Git ignores it.
+We do this so that TAs don't end up with 50 copies of the input data when they mark your work.
+  * Commit the intermediate Markdown (`.md`) file and the figures stored in the `figures/` subdirectory.
+    - Some purists would say intermediate and downstream products do NOT belong in the repo.
+After all, you can always recreate them from source, right?
+But here in reality, it turns out to be incredibly handy to have this in the repo.
+  * Commit the end product HTML (`.html`) file.
+    - See above comment re: version control purists vs. pragmatists.
+  * Push closer to the submission date.
+  * __Never ever__ edit the Markdown or HTML "by hand".
+Only edit the R Markdown source and then regenerate the downstream products from that.

+**How to "turn in" your homework**

+  * Make sure you have
+    - Saved all the files associated with your solution locally.
+    - Committed those files to your local Git repository.
+    - Pushed the current state of your local repo to GitHub.
+  * Open an issue, link to the latest commit, tag us
+    - Visit your private GitHub repository in a web browser
+    - Just above the file list, look for the text "latest commit" followed by ten numbers and letters (called the revision SHA) and a clipboard icon
+     - Click on the clipboard icon to copy the revision SHA to your clipboard
+    - Click on "Issues", then on "New Issue".
+Name the issue "Mark homework of *your repository name*".
+    - In the description of the issue, tag both TAs by including the text `@farnushfarhadi` and `@santina`, and paste the revision SHA.
+You can also include a link to the markdown file as well.
+     - Click "Submit new issue".
+You're done!
+Congratulations!

+> If you're concerned that something hasn't gone right with the submission, send Farnush and Santina (farnush.farhadi@gmail.com, santina424@gmail.com) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
+We will pester and work with you until you eventually get it submitted via GitHub.